little-world/rust-course/src/01-memory-ownership-patterns.md

 //===================================
 // Use case: AST nodes during parsing
 //===================================
-// Problem: Recursive data structures like ASTs need many small allocations
-// Solution: Arena allocation is perfect - all nodes freed when parsing completes

 struct AstArena {
     arena: Arena,
 }

 enum Expr<'a> {
     Number(i64),
-    Variable(&'a str),
     Add(&'a Expr<'a>, &'a Expr<'a>),
     Multiply(&'a Expr<'a>, &'a Expr<'a>),
 }